Inner Mongolia University for Nationalities: Academics

 3-Department of Medicine 4-Department of Nursing.
 Its scientific research unit consists of 11 institutes: World History, Horqin Culture, Condensed State Physics, Computational Physics, Arable Farming, Seeds, and Mongolian Medicine.
-The University also offers postgraduate specialists medical training in its affiliated hospitals leading to the award of Master of medicine in various specialties.
+The university also offers postgraduate specialists medical training in its affiliated hospitals leading to the award of Master of medicine in various specialties.

 The main library is adjacent to the Museum of the Inner Mongolia University of the Nationalities.
-A beautiful statue of four horses, a symbol of Mongolian culture and history, is prominent in front of these two buildings.
+A statue of four horses, a symbol of Mongolian culture and history, is prominent in front of these two buildings.